CIRCLE MEMBERSHIP

 Subscriptions are due for renewal on 1st January each year.
 The subscription for the following year is one item to be agreed at each AGM.
 Membership will be treated as lapsed if the subscription has not been renewed by 31st March.

-Alternatively, complete and sign the form and send a copy by email to the Secretary who will contact you to arrange payment online of your membership fee.
+Alternatively, complete and sign the form and send a copy by email to the Membership Secretary who will contact you to arrange payment online of your membership fee.

 Privacy Statement